AiimiLtd/de-ai-onboarding/01 Orientation/structure.md

 * Fun fact / non technical skill you want to talk about
   * I'm going to start to learn Taekwondo!

+### Slater Stewart-Turner

+* Technologies you're familiar with
+  * ADF
+  * Databricks
+  * Snowflake
+  * Azure Stack
+  * AWS
+  * Devops/CICD/git

+* What's your favorite technology to use and why
+    * Databricks and Flask.
+Databricks because it's great to be able to do ELT all in one place and Flask for how easy it is to spin up an API if I have an idea!

+* Any DE/AI relevant courses/qualifications
+  * DP-203 - Azure Data Engineer Associate

+* Fun fact / non technical skill you want to talk about
+  * I love gaming and anime!
+I am also a massive fan of Japanese culture and plan to visit with my family soon!

 ## Data Consultant(s)

 ### Jake Pullen